Prime Time: When is the Best Time for Photographers to Post to Social Media?

 Instagram is a bit different in terms of usage times than Facebook.
 Instagram is generally regarded as a bit more “bite-sized” than Facebook, offering users a quick look at some interesting photos and (short) videos, and providing a great way to spend a minute or two.

 Because of Instagram’s simple user interface and photography-based design, there isn’t much of an optimal time for photographers to post to Instagram.
 However, like Facebook, many users are more likely to engage with content in hours outside of general working hours.
 Before the workday (7 to 9 a.m.) or after (5 to 7 p.m.) are great times to post in order to achieve the most interaction and engagement with Instagram users.
+You should also experiment with your ‘Insights’ feature that comes included with your Instagram business profile to find the best time to engage with your followers.
 Instagram is quick to open and navigate, so users are active throughout the week, with no better or worse day to upload your work.

 With its basis on photography, timing isn’t everything when it comes to Instagram.
 The whole social media platform is filled with photography, so make sure that the work you share on Instagram is only your best.
 People aren’t attracted to mediocre photography when there are literally millions of other photos for them to look at, like, or share.
 Don’t waste anyone’s time with “decent” photography; only post your best.